 - When employers sell or buy all or part of a business as a going concern

 - When an employer outsources a service or makes a service provision change

-- Where an employer grants or takes over a lease of license of premises and operates the same business from those premises.
+- Where an employer grants or takes over a lease of the license of premises and operates the same business from those premises.

 - Where a client takes the services the employer has previously supplied back in-house.

 There are also complex rules about whether TUPE applies in an insolvency situation.

 TUPE states that “all the transferor’s rights, powers, duties, and liabilities under or in connection with the transferring employees’ contracts of employment are transferred to the transferee”.
 This catch-all concept includes rights under the contract of employment, statutory rights, and continuity of employment.
 It also includes employees’ rights to bring a claim against their employer for unfair dismissal, redundancy or discrimination, unpaid wages, bonuses or holidays and personal injury claims, etc.

 Employees have the legal right to transfer to the new employer on their existing terms and conditions of employment and with all their existing employment rights and liabilities intact (although there are special provisions dealing with old age pensions under occupational pension schemes).

 Employees who object to the transfer do not automatically transfer to the new employer.
 Rather, their contract will terminate on the date of the transfer.